zoomzoom1011/zoomzoom1011.github.io/_pages/cv.md

 ======
 * Computational Biology Postdoc
   * Oct.2020 - Sep.2021
-  * The Wistar Institute, University of Pennsylvania
+  * The Wistar Institute, University of Pennsylvania in Philadelphia.PA
-  * Philadelphia.PA
+  * Duties included:
     * Cleaned and analyzed RNA-seq data to extract gene expression insight by R statistical package
     * Developed and optimized analysis pipeline for different sequencing libraries
     * Helped maintain computational resources in the lab
     * Improved the single-cell data process efficiency by 500\% using parallel computing

 * Research Assistant
   * Jun.2016 - Aug.2020